 Through meditation we can take charge of our minds and shift the influence that emerges from the subconscious.
 It is possible to slow down the barrage of waste thoughts that come from ALGAE, thoughts that depress the mind from being in a state of joy.
 Understanding how the waste thoughts were created leads us to the formation of new positive constructs.
 Instead of living in the pain of the past, we can begin to feel the deeper and true essence of who we are.
 As many traditions throughout the ages have suggested, there is an inherent goodness and purity in every being at their core.
 We reach this pure state of being and awareness through a consistent meditation practice.

 Depression is on the rise, but fortunately so are contemplative practices.
 As we move further from the core of purity and peace we will either be gently urged or forcibly pushed to step inside and shift the state of consciousness we cyclically entertain.
 Though the mind can be our best friend, if we ignore it, it will wreak havoc.
 By paying attention to the quality of thoughts emerging on the screen of the mind from sanskars, we are able to shift them from negative into positive.
 Eventually a new pattern emerges, shifting ALGAE into the pure state of who we are.
 By rejecting waste, we can feel deeply in charge of our minds.
 In time our minds can become our best friends once again.

-Sister Jenna is a spiritual mentor, meditation expert, motivational speaker, host of the America Meditating Radio Program, cohost of an upcoming reality TV show, and director of the Meditation Museum in Silver Spring, Maryland.
+By Sister Jenna, a spiritual mentor, meditation expert, motivational speaker, host of the America Meditating Radio Program, and director of the Meditation Museum in Silver Spring, Maryland